Gaylord “Buck” Buchanan

 From ANCESTRY.com: “He joined the Sperry Gyroscope Company and was sent to the South Pacific in October, 1941, as Sperry Representative to the Air Corps, R.A.F., R.A.A.F., R.N.Z.A.F., and Dutch Air Force.
 Buck was in Singapore when WW II started.
 Two days before Singapore surrendered, he flew to Java.
 As the Japanese swarmed into Bandoeng, Buck took off in a beat-up B-18 bomber for Australia.
 The plane crash-landed on the north coast of Java and all were taken prisoner the following day, March 9, 1942.

 Buck spent over three and a half years in various P.O.W. camps with survivors from HOUSTON, PERCH, LANGLEY, POPE and several hundred Texas National Guardsmen.
 During this period, Buck constructed a small short-wave receiver and kept it hidden in his artificial leg.
 He was able to receive news broadcasts from around the world.
 Buck later received the Navy Bronze Star and citations from the British and Dutch Governments.
 After a post-war rehabilitation in Calcutta, he returned to New York and his work with Sperry.”

 Buck resigned as Sales Representative to the Air Force at Sperry in March, 1949, and entered medical school at the University of Utah in Salt Lake City.
 He received his M.D. in 1954.
 He retired in DEC 77 as Chairman of the Holy Cross Hospital Anesthesiology Department and Clinical Instructor, University of Utah College of Medicine.

-He is registered as being present in the Bicycle Camp by LTC Tharp.
-But apparently he was left behind when they departed and spent his entire POW time there.
+He is registered as being present in the Bicycle Camp traveling as part of the E Battery Group.
+But apparently he was left behind on Java when they departed and spent his entire POW time there.